INTRODUCTION

 As part of our key control framework, we continue to monitor the effectiveness of the mechanisms we have in place by:

-• the delivery and completion of mandatory eLearning modules; and
+- the delivery and completion of relevant training modules;

 To view the 2021-2022 Modern Slavery Act statement, please click here.